 Medicare Advantage plans, offered in many areas, are privately administered health plans that are approved and partly funded by Medicare as alternatives to "Original Medicare."
-(The federal Medicare agency pays the private administrator a monthly amount per Medicare Advantage enrollee; the enrollee pays any excess monthly premium over that amount.)
-A number of plan types are offered, including Preferred Provider Organizations (PPOs), Health Maintenance Organizations (HMOs), Private Fee-for-Service (PFFS) Plans, Medical Savings Accounts (MSAs), and Special Needs Plans (SNPs).
-Coverage and fees vary by plan used.
-These plans must cover the services covered by Medicare Parts A and B, and may offer other services also.
-Recipients can change Medicare Advantage Plans (or move between Medicare Advantage and "Original Medicare" Parts A and B) during an annual enrollment period.75 www.medicare.gov/find-a-plan
+(The federal Medicare agency pays a private administrator a monthly amount per Medicare Advantage enrollee; the enrollee pays any monthly premium beyond that amount.)
+A number of Medicare Advantage plan types are offered, including Preferred Provider Organizations (PPOs), Health Maintenance Organizations (HMOs), Private Fee-for-Service (PFFS) Plans, Medical Savings Accounts (MSAs), and Special Needs Plans (SNPs).
+Coverage and fees vary by plan.
+These plans must cover all services covered by Medicare Parts A and B, and may also offer other services.
+During an annual enrollment period, recipients can move between Medicare Advantage plans, or between a Medicare Advantage plan and "Original Medicare" (Parts A and B).81 www.medicare.gov/find-a-plan

-An interactive Medicare Plan Finder can be used to search for information on plans by ZIP Code:
+An interactive Medicare Plan Finder can be used to search for information on plans in any ZIP Code: